Large Language Model Sentinel: LLM Agent for Adversarial Purification: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments on GLUE datasets to evaluate the effectiveness of the proposed method (LLAMOS).
-Specifically, our method significantly reduces the attack success rate (ASR) by up to 37.86\% with GPT-3.5 and 45.59\% with LLAMA-2, respectively.
+We conduct extensive experiments on GLUE datasets to evaluate the effectiveness of the proposed method.
+Specifically, our method reduces the attack success rate by up to 37.86\% with GPT-3.5 and 45.59\% with LLAMA-2, respectively.